pravega/flink-connectors/documentation/src/docs/batch.md

 |`withDeserializationSchema`|The deserialization schema which describes how to turn byte messages into events.|

 ### Input Stream(s)
-Each stream in Pravega is contained by a scope.
-A scope acts as a namespace for one or more streams.
+Each Pravega stream exists within a scope.
+A scope defines a namespace for streams such that names are unique.
+Across scopes, streams can have the same name.
+For example, if we have scopes `A` and `B`, then we can have a stream called `myStream` in each one of them.
+We cannot have a stream with the same name in the same scope.
 The [`BatchClient`](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/batch/BatchClient.java) is able to read from numerous streams in parallel, even across scopes.
 The builder API accepts both **qualified** and **unqualified** stream names.

   - In qualified stream names, the scope is explicitly specified, e.g. `my-scope/my-stream`.
   - In unqualified stream names are assumed to refer to the default scope as set in the `PravegaConfig`.
+See the [configurations](configurations.md) page for more information on default scope.

 A stream may be specified in one of three ways:
 1. As a string containing a qualified name, in the form `scope/stream`.